Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The ingest source transmits media content to the receiving entity using HTTP POST or HTTP PUT.
 The receiving entity listens for content on a [=POST_URL=] that is known by both the ingest source and receiving entity.
-The [=POST_URL=] may contain a basepath corresponding to a domain name and relative path, as setup by the receiving entity and a domain naming system.
-An extended path to identify the stream name or fragment may be added by the ingest source.
-It is assumed that the ingest source can retrieve these paths and resolve them.
-The [=POST_URL=] setup by a receiving entity can be referred to as a [=Publishing point=] and is used during a live stream session to receive live encoded content.
+The [=POST_URL=] may contain a basepath corresponding to a domain name and a relative path, as setup by the receiving entity and a domain name system.
+An extended path to identify the stream name, switching set or fragment may be added by the ingest source.
+It is assumed that the ingest source can retrieve these paths and und use them.
+The [=POST_URL=] setup by a receiving entity can be referred to as a [=Publishing point=] and is used during a live stream session to receive the live content.

      1. The [=Ingest source=] SHALL start by sending an HTTP POST request with the